OpenTermsArchive/contrib-versions/Coursera/Terms of Service.md

 Below is a list of all the revisions made to the content of our Terms, with links to view the difference between each revision.

+*   2019-12-20: Updated to reflect new product offerings including degrees, MasterTrack, and Coursera Plus
 *   2018-07-11: Updated Introduction and Reference Policies for clarification purposes.
 *   2018-03-26: Updated refund policy to clarify course and specialization purchases.
 Added links to Cookies Policy
 *   2017-08-22: Updated refund policy to reflect new products and policies